ajavamind/A3DCamera/README.md

 2. On the navigation bar press the box or circle to exit (however neither will close the app, unless you swipe it off or clear/close all apps).

 ## Hardware Isssues
 1. The 8BitDo Micro Bluetooth Controller times out after 10 minutes.
+The game controller is not used with the Photo Booth
-2. The XReal BP camera will time out at a maximum of 30 minutes ( Settings->screen timeout).
+2. The XReal BP camera will time out at a maximum of 15 minutes ( Settings->screen timeout).
    This can be extended by entering Developer mode, use developer options to set stay awake on.
 You must keep the device charged with the power cable connected to prevent timeout and last for a long session required for a photo booth.
    The USB data connector is connected to a small portable monitor and is powered by the XReal Beam Pro camera when charging.
    This is the camera setup for the Photo Booth (tested for at least 4 hours of operation).